fcgrolleau/clusterITE/README.md

 # Instanciate a ClusterIte model with 5 fold cross-validation
 cv_model = ClusterIte_cv(nb_folds=5, **base_learners)

-# Specify a cluster range and fit this model to the data
+# Specify a range for the no. of clusters and fit this model to the data
 cv_model.fit(X,y, cluster_range = range(2,16))

 # Plot the result